sdkbox-doc/en/docs/liveops/receipt-verification.md

 If the remote verification request fails, the system will automatically fallback to local receipt verification, for example, when timeout or networking errors when communicating with SDKBOX LiveOps.

 !!!note
-    It is important to note that this feature reuires the app using the [Remote Configuration](./remote-config) with the IAP plugin.
+    It is important to note that this feature requires the app using the [Remote Configuration](./remote-config) with the IAP plugin.

 ## Remote verification flow